OgeNI/Fingerprint_Process_Enhance_Binarize/README.md

 ### Database
-The Fingerprint Verification Competition (FVC) Benchmarked databases are available from the following <a href="link https://bias.csr.unibo.it/fvc2000/databases.asp"> FVC Databases </a>
+The Fingerprint Verification Competition (FVC) Benchmarked databases are available from the following link: <a href="http://bias.csr.unibo.it/fvc2000/databases.asp"> FVC Databases </a>

 ### Code Usage